Joseph Pilates

-Joseph Hubertus Pilates (9 December 1883 – 9 October 1967) was a German-born physical trainer, credited with inventing and promoting the Pilates method of physical fitness.
+Joseph Hubertus Pilates (9 December 1883 – 9 October 1967) was a German physical trainer, writer, and inventor.
+He is credited with inventing and promoting the Pilates method of physical fitness.
+He patented a total of 26 apparatuses in his lifetime.

 Biography

 Early life

-Joseph Hubertus Pilates was born on 9 December 1883 in Mönchengladbach, Germany.
-His father, Heinrich Friedrich Pilates, who was born in Greece, was a metal worker and enthusiastic gymnast, and his German-born mother was a housewife.
+Joseph Hubertus Pilates was born on 9 December 1883 in Mönchengladbach, Kingdom of Prussia.
+His father, Heinrich Friedrich Pilates, was a metal worker and prize-winning gymnast; his German-born mother was a naturopath.

 Pilates was a sickly child.
 He suffered from asthma, rickets, and rheumatic fever, and he dedicated his entire life to improving his physical strength.
 He was introduced by his father to gymnastics and body-building, and to martial arts like jiu-jitsu and boxing.
 By the age of 14, he was fit enough to pose for anatomical charts.
-Pilates came to believe that the "modern" life-style, bad posture, and inefficient breathing lay at the roots of poor health.
-He ultimately devised a series of exercises and training techniques, and engineered all the equipment, specifications, and tuning required to teach his methods properly.
+Pilates came to believe that modern lifestyles, poor posture, and inefficient breathing lay at the roots of ill-health.
+He devised a series of exercises and training techniques, engineering the equipment, specifications, and adjustments needed to teach his methods.

 Early boxing, circus and self-defense trainer career

-Pilates was originally a gymnast and bodybuilder, but when he moved to England in 1912, he earned a living as a professional boxer, a circus-performer, and a self-defense trainer at police schools and Scotland Yard.
+Pilates had been a gymnast and bodybuilder.
+In 1912, he moved to England.
+There, he was a prize fighter, circus performer, and self-defence trainer at police schools and Scotland Yard.

 Internment during World War I

 During World War I, the British authorities interned Pilates, along with other German citizens, in Lancaster Castle, where he taught wrestling and self-defense, boasting that his students would emerge stronger than they were before their internment.
-Pilates studied yoga and the movements of animals and trained his fellow inmates in fitness and exercises.
-He later said that the intuitive movements of cats, in particular, inspired many aspects of his fitness regime.
+Pilates studied the movements of animals and trained his fellow inmates in fitness and exercises.
+He later said that the intuitive movements of cats, in particular, inspired many aspects of his fitness regimen.
 It was there that he began refining and teaching his minimal-equipment system of mat exercises that later became "Contrology".
 He was then transferred to another internment camp at Knockaloe on the Isle of Man.

-During that involuntary break, he began to intensively develop his concept of an integrated, comprehensive system of physical exercise, which he himself called "Contrology".
+During that involuntary break, he began to develop his concept of an integrated, comprehensive system of physical exercise, which he himself called "Contrology".
 "Contrology" related to encouraging the use of the mind to control muscles, and focusing attention on core postural muscles that help keep the body balanced and provide support for the spine.
 In particular, Pilates exercises teach awareness of breath and of alignment of the spine, and strengthen the deep torso and abdominal muscles.
 Some of the early use of Pilates's exercise methods included rehabilitation of seriously injured veterans.

-After World War I, Pilates returned to Germany and collaborated with important experts in dance and physical exercise such as Rudolf Laban.
+After World War I, Pilates returned to Germany and collaborated with experts in dance and physical exercise such as Rudolf Laban.
 In Hamburg, he trained police officers.